MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-manage-monitor-odaa.md

 An Azure administrator can create a custom dashboard in the Azure portal with an aggregated view of the various metrics collected.
 Details on how to create a custom dashboard can be found in this article [Create a dashboard in the Azure portal - Azure portal | Microsoft Learn](/azure/azure-portal/azure-portal-dashboards).

-As part of your design considerations review the following article to understand the required roles [Roles, permissions, and security in Azure Monitor - Azure Monitor | Microsoft Learn](/azure/azure-monitor/roles-permissions-security).
+As part of your preparation please review the following article to understand the required roles [Roles, permissions, and security in Azure Monitor - Azure Monitor | Microsoft Learn](/azure/azure-monitor/roles-permissions-security).

 Note at the time of writing of this article the telemetry provided by Azure Monitor can provide adequate monitoring, but if you require granular database monitoring we recommend that you review Oracle documentaion [Enterprise Manager Database Management](https://www.oracle.com/database/technologies/manageability.html).
 Oracle has a comprehensive monitoring guide for review in this article [Oracle Cloud Database Metrics](https://docs.oracle.com/iaas/database-management/doc/oracle-cloud-database-metrics.html).
 This article focuses on monitoring and management with Azure based tooling.